layilin/SP23-33852/_texts/sc-page004.md

 [^f4n5]: Pompey or Gnaeus Pompeius Magnus (106-48 BCE) was a member of the First Triumvirate.
 He defeated Mithridates, King of Pontus, and established military order in the eastern provinces of the Roman empire.

-[^f4n6]: In this note, Grainger traces the movement of sugar cane from India, where it was first refined into crystallized sugar, to the Middle East, Europe, and the Americas.
+[^f4n6]: In this note, Grainger traces the movement of sugar cane from India to the Middle East, Europe, and the Americas.
+Sugar cane (*Saccharum officinarum*) is most likely native to New Guinea, where it was first cultivated thousands of years ago and from where it began to be dispersed by human migrants around 8000 BCE.
+By the fourth to sixth centuries CE, sugar cane was being refined into crystallized sugar in India and Persia.
+From there, sugar cane and knowledge of sugar refining traveled to the Middle East.
+Contact between the Middle East and Europe led to the Spanish and others learning how to cultivate and process sugar as well.
+The Spanish then transplanted sugar to the Americas.

 ---